 - 4.1 Daily reading homework designed to foster a love of reading and improve the reading skills of all children. - 4.2 Weekly homework focusing on children's guided reading novels.
-This homework is designed to aid the development of reading comprehension so that children are able to discuss and form opinions, thus deepening their understanding of what they are reading. - 4.3 Spelling homework which is designed to build on learning completed in class. - 4.3.1 In KS1, this will include spelling lists. - 4.3.2 In KS2 this will include spelling lists and words from vocabulary lists which are assessed through dictations. - 4.4 Mathematics homework which is designed to build on learning in class and give children the opportunity to revise mathematical concepts learned previously. - 4.5 Multiplication tables that need to be learned to meet the National Curriculum expectations.
+This homework is designed to aid the development of reading comprehension so that children are able to discuss and form opinions, thus deepening their understanding of what they are reading. - 4.3 Spelling homework which is designed to build on learning completed in class. - 4.3.1 In KS1, this will include spelling lists for Y1 and spelling dictation lists for Y2, - 4.3.2 In KS2 this will include spelling dictation lists. - 4.4 Mathematics homework which is designed to build on learning in class and give children the opportunity to revise mathematical concepts learned previously. - 4.5 Multiplication tables that need to be learned to meet the National Curriculum expectations.
 By the end of Y4 all children should be able to rapidly recall all their multiplication tables up to 12 x 12.
-Year group expectations are: - 4.5.1 By the end of Y2, children should know the 2, 5 and 10 multiplication tables. - 4.5.2 By the end of Y3, children should know the 3, 4 and 5 multiplication tables. - 4.5.3 By the end of Y4, children should know the 6, 7, 9, 11 and 12 multiplication tables. - 4.6 Power Projects, which are topic based.
+Year group expectations are: - 4.5.1 By the end of Y2, children should know the 2, 5 and 10 multiplication tables. - 4.5.2 By the end of Y3, children should know the 3, 4 and 5 multiplication tables. - 4.5.3 By the end of Y4, children should know the 6, 7, 9, 11 and 12 multiplication tables. - 4.5.4 For parents who want to encourage their children to improve their tables, the school offers TT Rock Stars and logins are available to all pupils.
+This is an engaging game which allows children to enjoy improving their times tables knowledge and the school encourages its use. - 4.6 Power Projects, which are topic based.
 These provide a variety of different types of activity that cater for different learning styles, from which children can choose.
 There are topic celebrations three times a year where Power Project homework is shared with peers and parents/carers.
 Teachers ensure that the Power Projects are up-to-date, appropriate for the age and stage of the children, consolidate learning, deepen understanding and prepare the children very well for future study.
 The Power Projects are designed to enhance learning and are an enrichment activity.
 We encourage pupils to complete these activities but they are voluntary.